Sample Poultry Farming Business Plan Template

 Don’t forget that we were discussing cost analyses.

-But I needed to show you how and what you have to feed your chickens, so I will then show you how to get the estimate for their feeds.
+But I needed to show you how and what you have to feed your chickens, so I will show you how to get the estimate for their feeds.

 Now to the rough estimate for the feeds;

 As I have shared with you earlier, broilers eat much more than layers.
-To help your estimate;
+To help your estimate,

-As your birds grow, their feed consumption grows too.
+As your birds grow, their feed consumption grows, too.

 From the 6th week, for broilers, they should have been near the time for you to sell them off (just one or two weeks more).